cursorweb/europy/README.md

     fn a() {}
     println(a); // <fn a> instead of <User Fn a>
     ```
+* Added print which is the same as println.
 * Strings.
 They now compare by length (although in the future, this may be alphanumerically, like 'a' < 'b')
 * Expressions.
 Everything* is an expression now.
 So, these examples are possible:
     ```eo